Our content may include links to products from our partners

 2. Permanent Life Insurance

 The second type is known as permanent life insurance.
-The name indicates that this type of policy offers a lifetime protection against early death.
+The name indicates that this type of policy offers lifetime protection against early death.
 Some of them can even offer insurance after the age of 100 up to 120.
-There are different types of permanent policies: whole life, universal life and variable life insurance.
+There are different types of permanent policies: whole life, universal life, and variable life insurance.

 It can be used as an investment opportunity.

 |Can Make A Profit||Uncertain And Negative Returns|